LaunchCodeEducation/linux/content/configurations/ubuntu/_index.md

 {{% expand "Click here if you are working on MacOS for further instructions" %}}

-#### granting your macbook access to orcale
+#### granting your Macbook access to Oracle

 - open settings
 - click security & privacy
 - unlock by clicking padlock and providing your password
-- click allow for (System software from devleoper "Orcale America, Inc." was blocked from loading
+- click allow for (System software from developer "Oracle America, Inc." was blocked from loading
 - then restart your machine

 {{% /expand %}}